Skip to content

 DIY setup time (based on community reports and our experience):

-If your hour is worth 50 EUR, the DIY path costs 500-1,500 EUR in your time.
-If your hour is worth 100 EUR, it's 1,000-3,000 EUR.
-And that's assuming you succeed on the first attempt โ many people spend additional hours on Reddit and Discord asking for help.
+If you factor in the value of your time, the DIY path can easily cost more than a professional setup.
+And that's assuming you succeed on the first attempt โ€” many people spend additional hours on Reddit and Discord asking for help.

 The other hidden cost: ongoing maintenance.
 Bridges break, tokens expire, security patches need applying.
 Budget 1-2 hours per month for upkeep.